btozer/gmg/README.md

     https://github.com/btozer/gmg

-Use the green *"clone or download"* button on the right hand side of the page to download a .zip of gmg.
+Use the green *"clone or download"* button on the right hand side of the page to download a .zip of GMG.
 Unzip this directory.

-or simply use git on the command line:
+or if you have git installed, simply use git on the command line:

     git clone https://github.com/btozer/gmg.git

+This will create a copy of the GMG repository in the current working directory.

 **Step 4: Install  gmg**